Global Undergraduate Applications • Guide to UK Applications

 Part 3 of a 4-part series

-What is the importance of an LOR?
+1) What is the importance of an LOR?

-Who should write your LOR?
+2) Who should write your LOR?

 However, in case the teacher is not available, you can also approach a different subject teacher.
 All you have do is ensure that this person does a good job in portraying your close relationship with the subject or a related project that you have worked on in school.

-What makes a great LOR?
+3) What makes a great LOR?

 Writing a good LOR is not up to your recommender alone, you also play a part.
 Apart from politely requesting the teacher to write one for you, you also need to provide them with the required content.
 This is important so that they don’t miss out on anything important.
 The best way to ensure this is by giving them a copy of your updated resume.
-You can also provide your recommenders with three adjectives that you would want them to use to describe you, and substantiate them with proper examples.
+You can also provide your recommenders with three adjectives that you would want them to use to describe you and substantiate them with proper examples.

 It is important to let your recommender know that LORs should not read as praises of you.
 Their purpose is to provide a context to the person you are, within and outside the classroom and include detailed examples.
-Within the classroom, it is important to specify if you belong to the top five per cent of the class.
+Within the classroom, it is important to specify if you belong to the top five percent of the class.
 Also, there are certain schools that do not offer a few subjects.
-For instance, if you are applying for an economics degree and your school does not provide higher level math, it is important that your LOR mentions this.
+For instance, if you are applying for an economics degree and your school does not provide higher level mathematics, it is important that your LOR mentions this.
 Recommendation letters must also have the ability to show an upward trajectory if you have had lower grades in the past.

-FERPA and why you need to waive it
+A note on FERPA and why you need to waive it

 According to the Family Educational Rights and Privacy Act (FERPA) of 1974, students are advised of their rights concerning educational records, such as letters of recommendation.
-While you are free to respond as you wish, if you choose not to waive your right, some recommenders may decline your request, and some colleges may disregard letters submitted on your behalf.
+While you are free to respond as you wish, if you choose not to waive your right, some recommenders may decline your request and some colleges may disregard letters submitted on your behalf.
 In other words, FERPA gives you the right to inspect recommendations before they are sent to your colleges.
 So, it’s advisable that you waive this right.